qwyjibojones/o2-pushbutton/openshift/disconnected/README.md

 ### SELINUX

-Enable selinus for web access
+Enable selinus for web access on the installer.

 `sudo setsebool -P httpd_can_network_connect on`